Skip to content

 In a library that doesn’t handle StrictMode, this test fails with onPing called twice.
 In Triggery, it passes.

-Section titled “Multiple live registrations: when last-mount-wins matters”
+Section titled “Multiple live registrations: when last-write-wins matters”

-StrictMode’s mount-unmount-mount cycle is one case.
+StrictMode’s mount-cleanup-mount cycle is one case.
 The other case is mounting two genuinely different components that both register the same condition or action:

 <SettingsPanelA /> {/* useCondition('settings', () => valueA) */}